-Super Micro Computer, Inc. ranks in an above-average position in its peer group, with growth as the main structural strength, while stability is clearly weaker than the other dimensions.
+Super Micro Computer, Inc. ranks in an above-average position in its peer group, with growth as the main structural strength, while stability is less supportive than the other dimensions.
 The market setup has weakened, with clear trend damage and relative performance under pressure.
+Price action is lagging the structural profile — current market behavior is not yet confirming the structural position.

 Peer-relative scores, weakest to strongest